qwermish/yelp-restaurant-categories/README.md

 ### Transfer Learning ###

 The multinational, multi-region data suggests some interesting questions about whether categories of restaurants transfer across regions.
 For example, it's plausible that "Italian" food does not have the same meaning in North America as it does in Europe.
 This hypothesis was confirmed when I trained XGBoost to predict Italian restaurants on the Toronto data, and then tested the model on other cities.
 On Toronto, I obtained a log loss of about 0.246.
 This model obtained similar losses, or lower, on all other cities in North America except Pittsburgh and Montreal, where it incurred a loss of ~0.3.
 The loss on Edinburgh was similar to Montreal's, while the loss on Stuttgart was much higher, at 0.529.
-This suggests that "Italian food" is a category that is different in Anglophone compared to non-Anglophone countries, although this leaves the Pittsburgh anomaly unexplained.
+This suggests that "Italian food" is a category that is differently stereotyped in Anglophone compared to non-Anglophone countries, although this leaves the Pittsburgh anomaly unexplained.

 The ethnic restaurant model trained on Phoenix data performed with low losses everywhere in North America and in Edinburgh where there were sufficient numbers of "ethnic" restaurants.
-There were not restaurants classified as "ethnic" in Montreal or Stuttgart to get reliable statistics.
+There were not enough restaurants classified as "ethnic" in Montreal or Stuttgart to get reliable statistics.
 From this we can infer that it is reasonable to assume a "North American" and perhaps "Anglophone" notion of what ethnic restaurants are like in their non-food characteristics.

 Mediterranean restaurants were also similarly susceptible to transfer learning---and this was a category in which we did have enough statistics in non-Anglophone areas.
 The model, trained on the Vegas set, had a loss of 0.103, and every other city that the model was tested on, including Stuttgart, Montreal, and Edinburgh, incurred a loss of at most 0.16.
 In fact Madison was the city on which the model had the highest loss, and Stuttgart was in the middle of the range in terms of loss.
 Mediterranean restaurants, then, might appear to be a relatively transferable category in North America and Europe.
 It would be interesting to investigate the social reasons behind this.